cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 We want to sync our shipments model with a third party, the cargo freight company, via their API.
-We have a couple of use cases, new shipment creation, and checking for updated etas:
+We have a couple of use cases: creating new shipments, and checking for updated etas.

 Let's say we have some sort of controller function that's in charge of doing this.
 It